blofin/blofin-api-docs/index.md

 createTime | String | Creation time, Unix timestamp format in milliseconds, e.g. `1597026383085`
 triggerPrice | String | Trigger price
-triggerPriceType | String | Trigger price type `last`: last price attachAlgoOrders | Array of object | Attached SL/TP orders info Applicable to Spot and futures mode/Multi-currency margin/Portfolio margin
+triggerPriceType | String | Trigger price type `last`: last price brokerId | String | Broker ID provided by BloFin.<br>A combination of case-sensitive alphanumerics, all numbers, or all letters of up to 16 characters. attachAlgoOrders | Array of object | Attached SL/TP orders info Applicable to Spot and futures mode/Multi-currency margin/Portfolio margin
 `>`tpTriggerPrice | String | Take-profit trigger price `>`tpOrderPrice | String | Take-profit  order price <br>If the price is `-1`, stop-loss will be executed at the market price.